Uptime-Kuma

 • Each individual satoshihost.com user.

-• All our own VPSs / Servers / websites
+• All our own VPSs/servers/websites

-• Notify us when any users website goes down (automated preemptive troubleshooting maybe?)
+• Notify us when any user’s website goes down (automated preemptive troubleshooting maybe?)

-• Each individual user of the free and open source system.
+• Each individual user of the free and open-source system.

 Apparently we could use apprise with it for push notifications.